tigercosmos/node-color-log/README.md

 const logger = require('node-color-log');
 ```

 Logger level can be set like this.
-Logs belongs to this level will be printed.
+Logs belongs to this level and above that level will be printed.

 ```javascript
 logger.setLevel("error"); // it can be any log level.